 - Set the required policies for achieving those aims and objectives.

 - Set the required targets for achieving those aims and objectives.

 - Monitor and evaluate the progress that the Academy is making towards it’s set aims and objectives.

 Finally the role of the Committee Member is to be a source of challenge and support to the Headteacher, i.e. a 'critical friend.'
 Committee Members drive and monitor the progress towards the Academy Improvement Plan.

 The Local School Committee for Bampton Church of England School

 Bampton Church of England School is a member of the Alumnis Multi-Academy Trust.
 The ultimate responsibility for the school rests with the Board of Directors of the Trust (Trust details and scheme of delegation can be found here) but much of the work of the Board is delegated to the Local Schools Committee.
 Some Committee Members are appointed by the Board whilst others are elected by parents or guardians of students at the School or by staff.
 The details of the Local Schools Committee at Bampton Church of England School are shown below.

 The Chair of the Local School Committee at Bampton Church of England School is Revd.
 Kevin Chandra.

-The Clerk of our Local Schools Committee is Wendy Ainscough.
-All Committee Members can be contacted via the clerk at this email address, or by writing to her at the Trust Central office address below:
+All Committee Members can be contacted via the clerk at this email address, or by writing to the Trust Central office address below: